What are the Application Requirements?

 Completed nominations are will be reviewed by the Nominations Committee in a closed meeting during Winter Leadership Weekend in February 2017.
-Immediately following the meeting, committee members reach out to those alumni who have been selected by the Nominations Committee to stand for election.
-Pending the positive response of the nominee, the Executive Director will release the slate of Governor nominees who will stand for election to the Board, the general alumni population, and the Office of Advancement.
+Immediately following the meeting, committee members reach out to those alumni who have been selected to stand for election.
+Pending the positive response of the nominee, the Executive Director will release the slate of Governor nominees who will stand for election to the general alumni population, and the Office of Advancement.

-Once the slate is announced, all living Georgetown alumni, with a valid email address on-file, receive an email inviting them to vote online or to request a paper ballot in the GUAA Election which runs from mid-April through mid-May every year.
+Once the slate is announced, all living Georgetown alumni, with a valid email address on-file, receive an email inviting them to vote online or to request a paper ballot in GUAA Elections which run from mid-April through mid-May every year.
 Those without an email address receive a postcard by mail.

-If you have any questions regarding the nominations process, the Board of Governors or the Alumni Association, please contact guaanominations@Georgetown.edu.
+If you have any questions regarding the nominations process, the Board of Governors or GUAA, please contact email@example.com.